John Noble (footballer): SANFL career

-Noble, originally from Adelaide, was born prematurely and had an identical twin, requiring him to take medication during childhood which delayed his development.
+Noble, originally from Adelaide, was born prematurely as an identical twin.
+As a result, he was required to take medication during childhood which delayed his physical development.
 He began playing for West Adelaide in the SANFL from 2016, playing 43 games and kicking 24 goals during his time at the club.
 Noble represented his league in a 2019 match against a West Australian Football League (WAFL) representative side, laying four tackles and amassing 24 disposals.

 AFL career

-Noble was recruited by Collingwood with pick 14 in the 2019 mid-season draft, replacing Lynden Dunn after he was moved to the long-term injury list.
-The club's recruiting manager, Derek Hine, cited Noble's combination of speed and endurance, together with his performance in the state-league representative match, as the reasons he was selected.
+Noble was recruited by Collingwood as a rookie with pick 14 in the 2019 mid-season draft, replacing Lynden Dunn after he was moved to the long-term injury list.
+The club's recruiting manager, Derek Hine, cited Noble's combination of speed and endurance, together with his performance in the state-league representative match as the reasons he was selected.
 Ben Hopkins, West Adelaide's chief executive, congratulated Noble on his selection but pointed out the club's disadvantage and lack of compensation for losing him to the AFL.